Esri/geoai-retail/{{cookiecutter.project_name}}/README.md

 ------------
 ```
     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data`
     ├── make.bat           <- Windows batch file with commands like `make data`
     ├── setup.py           <- Setup script for the library ({{ cookiecutter.support_library }})
     ├── .env               <- Any environment variables here - created as part of project creation,